ShubhamKumar1703/ShubhamKumar1703/README.md

 ### ✦ SYSTEM_PROFILE ✦

-> I am a Full Stack Developer and Web3 enthusiast currently engineering modern software solutions at Epsilon.
-With a solid foundation in AIML, my technical focus bridges traditional web architecture with advanced workflow automation, AI-agent development, and decentralized technologies.
-I'm constantly optimizing workflows and tackling real-world problems with scalable code.
+> I am a Full Stack Developer transitioning deeply into AI, Machine Learning, and Data Science.
+Currently engineering scalable software solutions at Epsilon, my technical focus has shifted toward building autonomous AI agents and optimizing intelligent workflows.
+I approach data and system architecture with the precision of an F1 race engineer—always analyzing telemetry and looking for the next micro-optimization.

 ---